SI-Gen/jportal2/README.md

     * Code stubs that can be used in other generators to create Client/Server and other Applications
     * Anything else you want to generate off your database structure

-JPortal2 has a number of built-in code generators written in Java, but also has built-in Freemarker support to allow you to easily add you own generators.
+JPortal2 has a number of built-in code generators written in Java, but also has built-in Freemarker support to allow you to easily add your own generators.

 ## History
 ### JPortal